anonyknight/anonyknight.github.io/docs/techs/OMSCS/CS6310-Software-Architecture-and-Design/Applying-UML-and-Patterns/Part1-Introduction.md

 ## Chapter 1 Object Oriented Analysis and Design(OOA/D)

 Objectives:

 ### What's the book goals and scope?

 #### Interactive development process via an agile approach to Unified Process(UP)

 * How to create an excellent OO design? classic OO design metaphor: responsibility-driven design.
 * How to use the language for "software blueprints", displaying thought and the form of communication?

-#### Introduction to OOA/D and Applying UML.
+#### Introduction to OOA/D and Applying UML

 #### Focus on fundamentals

 * how to assign responsibilities to objects, UML notation, common design patterns.
 * principles, heuristics or design patterns(problem solution formulas for design principles)
 * **requirements analysis** related to **use cases.**

-#### Intermediate level topics: framework design and architectural analysis.
+#### Intermediate level topics: framework design and architectural analysis

 In conclusion:

-- Create better object designs by applying principles and patterns
+* Create better object designs by applying principles and patterns
-- Iteratively follow common analysis and design activities, an agile approach to UP.
+* Iteratively follow common analysis and design activities, an agile approach to UP.
-- Create frequently used UML diagrams.
+* Create frequently used UML diagrams.

 ![Topics and skills covered](../diagrams/ooad-topics.gif)

 ### How to define OOA/D?